Lowering the stone

 HOW THE INCLINE RAILWAY WORKED

 A derrick lowered the stone block onto a small railway flatcar which waited on level ground in front of the railway hoist house.
 The flatcar was connected by wire rope to an electric hoist engine with a large winch drum.
 Using a hand-lever-operated drum brake to control the speed, the hoist operator lowered the loaded flatcar down the almost 1,000-foot-long incline to the cutting shed.
+(In the quarry’s early years, 12 teams of horses using skids were used to transport the cut stone from the quarry to the finishing shed.)
 Once the flat car was unloaded, the operator pulled it back up to the top of the quarry pit using a 60-horsepower electric hoist motor with a lever-operated clutch.
 Return trips at up to 600 feet per minute carried boiler coal, supplies, tools — and even workers back to the top.

 Alongside the incline are several “motions,” small, short-lived quarries.
 Sylvan Glen Park Preserve contains scattered motions and soil pits made by workers looking for good granite.
 These workings reflect activities from the 1890s to the 1930s and also earlier, before the Mohegan Quarry opened.

 Read about the next step in the quarrying process: Working the Stone